2026 Paint Color Trends (& 2025 Colors That Are Still Kickin’ It)

 For those of you who lean lighter…

-- Benjamin Moore Muslin (REVIEW) which is reasonably timeless, White Sand, Manchester Tan (REVIEW) – these colors are safer and simpler beige and tan paint colors.
+- Benjamin Moore Muslin (REVIEW), which is reasonably timeless, White Sand, Manchester Tan (REVIEW) – these colors are often safer.

 The Best Paint Colors with Red-Stained Woods | Shown above, SW Natural Linen